 You may also be able to reapply for a protective order if a new incident of domestic abuse occurs after you are denied the order.
 If you believe the judge made an error of law, you can talk to a lawyer about the possibility of an appeal.
 Here is basic information on Filing Appeals.
 Generally, appeals are complicated and you will most likely need the help of a lawyer.

 Violating a protective order is against the law.
-There are 2 ways to get help if the abuser violates the protective order.
+There are two ways to get help if the abuser violates the protective order.

 Through the Police or Sheriff (Criminal)

-If the abuser violates the protective order, call 911 immediately.
-Call the police, even if you think it is a minor violation.
+If the abuser violates the protective order, you can call 911 even if you think it is a minor violation.
 In some cases, the abuser can be arrested right away.
 Tell the officers you have a protective order and the abuser is violating it.
-If the abuser is arrested, then the county attorney can prosecute your abuser because it is a crime to violate a protective order.
-If found guilty of a violation of a protective order, the abuser may be put in jail and/or fined.
+The abuser can be arrested and prosecuted for the crime of violating the order in addition to any crimes s/he committed while violating it (such as assault, stalking, etc.)

 To modify your order, go back to the court where you got it and file a petition with the clerk.
 Only a judge can modify or terminate a protective order.
 The court may be less willing to offer you its protection in the future if you have an order dismissed.